Ideas Are Free

 6. Small Ideas for Quick Learning

-What Happens When the System Works
+When the System Works

-What struck me most was not only the number of ideas but the quality of engagement behind them.
-Each implemented idea represented a conversation, an experiment, and a moment of learning.
-Over time, this rhythm became part of the organization’s identity.
+In one healthcare organization I supported, the number of implemented ideas grew steadily.
+Each idea represented a conversation, an experiment, and a learning moment.
+Over time, the rhythm of daily improvement became part of the organization’s identity.

-Connecting to Lean Principles
+Connecting Idea Systems to Lean Principles

 Why Idea Systems Matter More Than Ever